-In 2013 a worldwide brute-force attack hit WordPress installations across almost every web host in existence.
+In 2013 a global brute-force attack hit WordPress installations across virtually every WP hosting server in existence around the world.

-These attacks were caused by botnets (computer networks infected with malware and programmed to attack other sites).
+These attacks were caused by botnets (infected computer networks programmed to attack other installations with security vulnerabilities).

 According to the Cnet report,

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”